In case you’ve been under a rock the last year, Microlearning is THE new buzzword for training.

 Every day we encounter microlearning activities.
 Here are a few:

-• The wizard that takes you through setting up a new app on your phone.
+- The wizard that takes you through setting up a new app on your phone.

-• The flashcards your child uses to help with the next spelling bee.
+- The flashcards your child uses to help with the next spelling bee.

-• The infographic you receive from “Eat This, Not That” shows you what happens to the body when you drink soda.
+- The infographic you receive from “Eat This, Not That” shows you what happens to the body when you drink soda.

-• Those wonderful “Tasty” ™ videos from BuzzFeed, in 90 seconds, learn how to bake up a Banana Bread Ice Cream cake.
+- Those wonderful “Tasty” ™ videos from BuzzFeed, in 90 seconds, learn how to bake up a Banana Bread Ice Cream cake.

 Microlearning and the “mini-course” have been making waves in the marketing space for a few years now.
 Entrepreneurs selling courses on everything from knitting to moving making have figured out how to use microlearning to their advantage.
-Meanwhile, we are still trying to figure out how to incorporate short videos and “mini-courses” into our overall learning strategies. *sigh*Microlearning Misunderstood
+Meanwhile, we are still trying to figure out how to incorporate short videos and “mini-courses” into our overall learning strategies. *sigh*

 Potato, Potahto

-It’s important to note there are people blasting the term “microlearning.”
+It’s important to note people are blasting the term “microlearning.”
 They state: “Do we really ‘Micro Learn‘ anyone”?
 A valid point, I suppose.
 Although, I’m not here to judge the naming of the term (heck, we can’t even decide how to spell it – hyphenated, nonhyphenated…UGH).
 Call it what you like, “micro-training,” “micro-content,” or “micro-activities.”
 Let’s stop debating what to call things and get on with it.

 This is why I’m here today – let’s clear up a few areas where microlearning is misunderstood and possibly give you a better understanding of its use.